titoausten/alx-system_engineering-devops/0x00-shell_basics/README.md

 8 - script to delete a file from a directory
 9 - script to delete a directory
-10 - script to go back to the previous working directory 11 - script to list all files in the current, parent and boot working directories
+10 - script to go back to the previous working directory 11 - script to list all files in the current, parent and boot working directories 12 - script to check the type of a file